-Cambodia Has an Orphan Problem, but It Isn't What You're Thinking
+Cambodia Has an Orphan Problem, but it isn't What You're Thinking

 We want to believe that all orphan care is run by those who have children’s best interests in mind, but tragically, that is not always the case.
 For example, perhaps you've heard of "orphanage tourism."
 There are numerous systems just like it in place all around the world that don’t care well for children, and that have only the interests of those running the institutions at their core.
 One of the places where this problem is rampant is Cambodia.
-And because Kinship United has Kinships in Cambodia, we are hyper aware of this issue, and for this reason we do things differently in Cambodia.
+And because Kinship United has Kinship Projects in Cambodia, we are hyper aware of this issue, and for this reason we do things differently in Cambodia.

 Greedy individuals saw this as an opportunity, and decided that they would use orphanages, and the good will of overseas volunteers, to their own advantage.

 Many of the orphanages run in Cambodia were started without the government’s knowledge or permission.
 Because of this, there was no one monitoring which individuals started these organizations or who ran them.
 And tragically, this has led to many abuses in the system.
 In recent years, a spike in what is sometimes known as “volunteer tourism” has occurred.
 Tourists from more developed countries, such as the USA and Australia, travel to Cambodia to volunteer with the orphans.
 Sometimes, these visits would be a part of a larger tourism trip, treated as more or less a sightseeing opportunity.
 Sometimes they’re gap year programs that last a longer period of time, and the volunteers spend the time teaching English to orphans.